pelican-plugins/search/README.md

 ## Installation

 This plugin uses [Stork](https://stork-search.net/) to generate a search index.
 Follow the [Stork installation instructions](https://stork-search.net/docs/install) to install this required command-line tool and ensure it is available within `/usr/local/bin/` or another `$PATH`-accessible location of your choosing.
-For example, Stork can be installed on macOS via:
+For example, Stork can be installed on macOS (Intel) via:

-    export STORKVERSION="v1.2.1"
+    export STORKVERSION="v1.5.0"
     wget -O /usr/local/bin/stork https://files.stork-search.net/releases/$STORKVERSION/stork-macos-10-15
     chmod +x /usr/local/bin/stork

+For macOS on ARM, install via Homebrew:

+    brew install stork-search/stork-tap/stork

 Confirm that Stork is properly installed via: